bohnman/squiggly/README.md

 ### The Base View

 If nothing is annotated on a field, it is assumed to belong to the "base" view.
-There is @BaseView convenience annotation, but it's not needed
+There is @BaseView convenience annotation, but it's not needed.
+See [Changing Defaults](#changing-the-defaults) to alter this behavior.

 In the case of User, fields firstName and lastName belong to the "base" view.